w1caoucsd/cse15l-lab-reports/Week-2-Lab-Report-remote-access.md

 # Week 2 Lab Report-remote access
 ## Installing VScode
 The first step is to install visual studio code.
 Be aware the difference between **visual studio code** and **visual studio**, They are two different applicaitons.
-Go to the official website of visual studio code.
+Go to the official website of visual studio code[Link to download visul studio code](https://code.visualstudio.com).
 Then you should see an icon with blue triangle, and when you open it, it should look like the following picture.
 ![Part 1 image](Lab1Part1.png)

 ## Remotely Connecting
 The second step is to connect to the secure server remotely.
-We want to use a command looks like this ssh cs15lsp22zz@ieng6.ucsd.edu, ssh means secure shell.
+We want to use a command looks like this `ssh cs15lsp22zz@ieng6.ucsd.edu`, `ssh` means secure shell.
 ![Part 2 image](Lab1Part2.png)
 ## Trying Some Commands
 There are some common commands we should know.
 This step is to show you how to use commands
-  * cd .. : go back to the parent directory.
+  * `cd ..` : go back to the parent directory.
-  * cd : change directory.
+  * `cd` : change directory.
-  * cd ~ : go back to the home directory, wherever you initially started with.
+  * `cd ~` : go back to the home directory, wherever you initially started with.
-  * ls : list of the files in the current directory.
+  * `ls` : list of the files in the current directory.
-  * mkdir <directory name>: make a directory with given name.
+  * `mkdir <directory name>`: make a directory with given name.
-  * rmdir <directory name>: remove/delete a directory with given name.
+  * `rmdir <directory name>`: remove/delete a directory with given name.
-  * cat <filename>: print content of given file.
+  * `cat <filename>`: print content of given file.
-  * mv <filename><filename>: rename file, more specifically copy the content of first file and paste to the second file, then delete the first file.
+  * `mv <filename><filename>`: rename file, more specifically copy the content of first file and paste to the second file, then delete the first file.
-  * cp <filename>: copy the given file.
+  * `cp <filename>`: copy the given file.
-  * rm <filename>: delete the given file.
+  * `rm <filename>`: delete the given file.
-  * ls -a : list all the hidden files.
+  * `ls -a` : list all the hidden files.
-  * rm -rf : remove everything with force.
+  * `rm -rf` : remove everything with force.

 ![Part 3 image](Lab1Part3.png)